huyhuy8122001/RetellAI-Socket-Audio/README.md

 ## Configuring

 Edit the [./ecosystem.config.js file](./ecosystem.config.js) and fill in the environment variables where indicated.
-Basically, you need to specify your retell.ai api keuy and agent id, and the details of your jambonz environment.
+Basically, you need to specify your Retell AI api keuy and agent id, and the details of your jambonz environment.

 ## I'm new to jambonz and I need more help!